ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can perform platform actions required to configure and operate service instances, such as viewing a service's dashboard. |
 | Viewer | As a viewer, you can view service instances, but you can't modify them. |
 {: row-headers}
-{: caption="Platform roles - Direct Link Connect" caption-side="top"}
+{: caption="Table 50.
+Platform roles - Direct Link Connect" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="directlink.connect"}
 {: class="simple-tab-table"}